LLee-393/LLee-393/README.md

 <!--
 **LLee-393/LLee-393** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-###
+### Cytometry in R starter questions:

-Location: New Zealand
+- Location: New Zealand

-My Favorite Fluorophore: Pacific Blue
+- My Favorite Fluorophore: Pacific Blue

-Previous Coding Experience: None!
+- Previous Coding Experience: None!

-What I Hope to Get From This Course: I want to learn the basics of using R for flow cytometry
+- What I Hope to Get From This Course: I want to learn the basics of using R for flow cytometry